rvosa/supersmart-phylota/README.md

 COMMANDS
 --------
-The functionality of the pipeline is exposed via the 'smrt' command located in app/.
+The functionality of the pipeline is exposed via the 'smrt' command located in script/.
-The 'smrt' command offers twelve subcommands, representing each step of the pipeline.
+The 'smrt' command offers multiple subcommands, representing each step of the pipeline.

 CONFIGURATION
 -------------
 Basic configuration is done via options passed to the 'smrt' command.
 Advanced configuration of the pipeline API is possible in the conf/supersmart.ini file.
-The app/smrt-config command provides an interface for changing the configuration file.
+The script/smrt-config command provides an interface for changing the configuration file.

 EXAMPLES
 --------